Ready, Set, Test – Taking the GED® Test to Obtain a High School Equivalency (HSE) Diploma

-New York State has chosen the General Educational Development Test (GED® Test) for the high school equivalency (HSE) exam beginning January 2022.
+New York State HSE test centers administer the General Educational Development Test (GED® Test) as the state’s high school equivalency (HSE) exam.
 The GED Test is produced by GED Testing Service (GEDTS) for national use.
-Starting in January 2022, individuals in New York State who are seeking a High School Equivalency Diploma will no longer take the TASC Test™ but will instead take the GED Test.
-New York State continues to pay the cost of testing for residents who are age eligible.
-Register online to obtain a GED account.
-Scheduling the GED for computer-based testing can also be completed online.
-To register and schedule, please go to: GED homepage
+New York State pays the cost of testing for New York State residents who are age eligible.
+Please see: NYS Policies for GED Testing.
+Register online for a GED account and schedule a computer-based subject test at the: GED homepage

 The Exam